superherointj/tfprovider-kubernetes-alpha-linode-demo/README.md

   * `namespace demo_namespace` => Kubernetes provider works.
   * `ConfigMap test-config` => Kubernetes-Alpha provider works.

-## Question
+## Questions

+* Should kubernetes-alpha provider be able to connect to Linode LKE with same credentials as official kubernetes provider does?
-How to fix configuration for kubernetes-alpha provider to connect to Linode LKE using credentials?
+* How to fix configuration for kubernetes-alpha provider to connect to Linode LKE using credentials?

+Thanks.